Why Los Gatos

 Does Lily Garipova speak Russian for Los Gatos transactions?

 Yes.
-Russian is Lily's native language.
-Lily represents Russian-speaking buyers and sellers in Los Gatos and the broader South Bay foothills in either Russian or English.
+Russian is Lily native language.
+Lily represents Russian-speaking buyers and sellers in Los Gatos and the broader South Bay foothills in either English or Russian.
 Russian-language Los Gatos page: lilygaripova.com/ru/los-gatos-realtor/.

 What is the Aldercroft Heights / Black Road / Lexington Hills hillside estate band?